 Limitation periods also apply to circumstances where an employee has been unreasonably or unlawfully dismissed, or where the employee's employment contract has been unreasonably varied.
 In these cases, the employee has three months from the date of termination or variation of the contract to make a claim against the employer by serving the employer notice in writing.
-Such a period can be extended for a further six months if approved by the Commissioner for Labour.
-Alternatively, the employee has nine months from the date of termination or variation of the contract to file their claim if the employee wants to file a claim with the Labour Tribunal.
+This period can be extended for a further six months if approved by the Commissioner for Labour.
+Alternatively, the employee has nine months from the date of termination or variation of the contract to file their claim if they wish to file a claim with the Labour Tribunal.

-The limitation period for discrimination claims is two years and the limitation period for personal injury actions is three years.
+The limitation period for discrimination claims is two years and for personal injury actions is three years.